 There is still work to be done to ensure that the promising practices described in this report are implemented effectively and to help every state understand how they could strengthen their approaches, particularly those that did not take advantage of the ESSA evidence opportunities or did so to a lesser degree.
-To support states and to encourage them to consider the full set of opportunities available through ESSA to better use evidence, evaluation, and continuous improvement, we will be providing each of the 17 states featured in this report, as well as the remaining 34 states expected to submit plans in September, with a state-specific summary of findings and recommendations for strengthening existing commitments and/or adopting new approaches to the leverage points in their plans that did not meet our threshold for promising practices.
-In addition to sharing individualized feedback with states, Results for America will conduct and release an analysis of the remaining plans later this year.
+To support states and to encourage them to consider the full set of opportunities available through ESSA to better use evidence, evaluation, and continuous improvement, in December 2017, RFA launched its State Education Fellowship.
+The Fellowship brings together 19 state education leaders from nine leading states to accelerate the use and generation of evidence in their agencies by collaboratively developing and implementing the best approaches to those ESSA leverage points promising to have the highest impact.
+Notably, the Fellowship is the first of its kind to bring senior programmatic leaders together with state directors of research and evaluation to work collaboratively to develop these approaches.
+The policies and plans developed by these leading states will be shared more broadly with all 51 states in an effort to strengthen states' collective commitments to data, evidence, and continuous improvement.